CenturyLink Installation Guide

 CenturyLink installation pros and cons

-If your home qualifies for CenturyLink self-installation, it’s hard to beat the time savings from a self-install.
+If your home qualifies for CenturyLink standard installation, it’s hard to beat the time savings from this self-led installation option.
 Once you get your CenturyLink equipment, it’ll take only a few minutes to get your home online and you won’t need to schedule any technician appointments.

-We’d recommend pro installation only if you’re in a home that hasn’t been set up for internet or CenturyLink service.
+And we’d recommend pro installation if you’re in a home that hasn’t been set up for internet or CenturyLink service.
 Technicians have the technical knowhow to access outdoor cables and drill wiring into your house if needed.
 Otherwise, stick with self-installation to quickly get your home online.

 Professional installation of CenturyLink internet